 You’ve probably heard of general liability insurance.
-There is a good chance you’ve had general liability in the past or worked for a company that had general liability.
+There is a good chance you’ve had general liability in the past or worked for a company with general liability.

 Regardless, general liability is a MUST for tile contractors.

 These coverages are going to have separate liability limits listed on the policy.
-You want to make sure you have at least $1,000,000 in coverage at a minimum.
+You want to ensure you have at least $1,000,000 in coverage at a minimum.

 Commercial Umbrella Insurance

-Our best advice though is to add an additional layer of liability and get a commercial umbrella policy.
-We live in a highly litigious environment in which claims are pushing up through that base layer $1,000,000 of general liability and into the commercial umbrella.
+Our best advice is to add a layer of liability and get a commercial umbrella policy.
+We live in a highly litigious environment where claims are pushing up through that base layer $1,000,000 of general liability and into the commercial umbrella.

-Additionally, a commercial umbrella sits over the top of your worker’s comp and your commercial auto as well, providing a nice layer of additional coverage in the event that something terrible happens, which is why we have insurance in the first place.
+Additionally, a commercial umbrella sits over the top of your worker’s comp and your commercial auto, providing a nice layer of additional coverage if something terrible happens, which is why we have insurance in the first place.